-- Conduct field and office engineering studies related to the planning, design, and construction of civil engineering projects and confer with other District staff and consultants to coordinate projects and activities.
-Such projects include, but are not limited to well construction, water pipeline construction, water quality testing, use of recycled water, use of recirculating aquaculture systems, construction of fish passage facilities, reservoir maintenance and sediment management, stabilization or repair of stream banks. - 2.
+- 1. Conduct field and office engineering studies related to the planning, design, and construction of civil engineering projects and confer with other District staff and consultants to coordinate projects and activities.
+Such projects include, but are not limited to well construction, water pipeline construction, water quality testing, use of recycled water, use of recirculating aquaculture systems, construction of fish passage facilities, reservoir maintenance, modification of stream bank stabilization and repair, or riparian sediment management. - 2.
 Manage, oversee and participate in engineering projects identified in paragraph 1, including the preparation of plans, specifications, cost and quantity estimates; secure appropriate permits; maintain accurate records, and prepare periodic and special reports; negotiate terms and fees; approve contractor and consultant pay requests. - 3.
-Plan, prioritize, assign, supervise and review the work of staff and consultants involved in projects identified in paragraph 1 above. - 4.
-Participate in construction field activities including mark and layout field work locations; interpret plans and resolve problems during construction; enforce permit conditions; prepare and review asbuilt plans to ensure compliance with original plans and specifications; perform long-term monitoring including photo documentation, surveys, and prepare periodic reports
+Plan, prioritize, assign, supervise and review the work of consultants responsible for projects identified in paragraph 1 above. - 4.
+Participate in construction field activities including mark and layout field work locations; interpret plans and resolve problems during construction; enforce permit conditions; prepare and review asbuilt plans to ensure compliance with original plans and specifications; perform long-term monitoring including photo documentation, surveys, and prepare periodic reports. - 5.
+Provide technical assistance to private property owners regarding stream bank stabilization and repair; coordinate authorizations and permits from Federal, State, and local regulatory agencies for new stream restoration projects.